 Take a minute to discover what some of these words commonly used in bioethics really mean.

-Advance healthcare directive: a form indicating the care a person wishes to receive in the event he becomes incapacitate and unable to speak for himself.
-Legally recognized, state specific; usually does not require the services of a lawyer.
+Advance healthcare directive: a form indicating the care a person wishes to receive in the event he becomes incapacitated and unable to speak for himself.
+This form is legally recognized and state specific; usually it does not require the services of a lawyer.

 Aid-in-dying: help given to someone to choose the time and method of death; can involve physician-assisted suicide or euthanasia.